Helping Children Discover Their World Since 2007

-Originally started in partnership with Seven Generations Ahead, the Wonder Works Organic Garden has grown in size and scope every year since.
+Originally started in partnership with Seven Generations Ahead, the Wonder Works’ Kids Garden has grown in size and scope every year since.
 The garden encompasses everything Wonder Works is about: children, families, learning and the environment.
-The Wonder Works Organic Garden always has the staples, tomatoes, peppers, cucumbers, beans and root vegetables, but each year we introduce less common plants including a variety of herbs, edible flowers and rotate other vegetables like okra, watermelon, sunflowers and many more.
+The garden is also funded completely through donations and volunteers, each year donors like you help raise an increasing amount of money to support this growing attraction through our Spring Fundraiser.

 The garden is also a great beginning to a healthy relationship with food.
 Most children will readily eat vegetables they helped grow or harvest.
 Children find new favorite vegetables as they explore the garden, requesting them repeatedly at the dinner table after their positive experience.